Foxsterx3/Teclast_F6_PRO_Hackintosh/README.md

 - I will try my best to keep the repo updated with the latest kexts and OpenCore version.
 - This EFI is configured only for Catalina for now.
 - With every EFI update you retrieve from here please remember to go through the post install guide.
-- Is the first time that i do a hackintosh (all in 5 days, i really need to sleep), So for any advices or contributions are welcome here!.
+- It's my first time that i do a hackintosh (all in 5 days, i really need to sleep), So for any advices or contributions are welcome here!.

 #### Status : WIP